 Install the required utilities for downloading and extracting archives.
 These packages are typically pre-installed on desktop systems, but minimal or server installations may lack them.

-sudo apt install curl wget tar
+sudo apt install curl tar

 Install Go from APT Repository